ElazarK/content-docs/scripts/ParseEmailFiles.md

+---
+id: parse-email-files
+title: Parse Email Files
+---

-Parse an email from an eml or msg file and populate all relevant context data to investigate the email.
-Also extracts inner attachments and returns them to the war room.
+Parses an email from an eml or msg file and populate all relevant context data to investigate the email.
+Also extracts inner attachments and returns them to the War Room.
 The incident labels themselves are preserved and not modified - only the "Label/x" context items that originated from the labels, and the best practice is to rely on these for the remainder of the playbook.

 ## Script Data
 ---